 - a.
 Provide whether or not the test plots were irrigated.
 Add additional columns if needed to describe multiple types of irrigation used. - b.
 The daily irrigation amounts determination description should be completed, if applicable, with as much information as possible to describe how much water was applied and how that was determined.

-If the drop down lists do not provide for the most accurate descriptions of water source or irrigation type, select other and provide details in the notes.
+If the drop down lists do not provide for the most accurate descriptions of water source or irrigation type, select other and provide details in prompt Describe how irrigation amounts were determined. s.